nuts-foundation/nl-zorginzage-ig/input/pagecontent/vol2a.md

   identified by a local employee identifier, with local employee name and role as non-identifying attributes.
-- **Nuts node (both sides)** — performs the standard Nuts authentication flows (a.o. access token requests and introspects) jwt-based data requests) on behalf of the organisation it serves.
+- **Nuts node (both sides)** — performs the standard Nuts authentication flows (a.o. access token requests and introspects) on behalf of the organisation it serves.

 #### Interaction